Cursor IDE State Out of Sync with Disk

 1. File watcher missed the AI write

 macOS FSEvents / Linux inotify / Windows ReadDirectoryChangesW drop events under load or on network mounts.
 Cursor’s internal watcher also throttles.
-AI writes; editor never gets a refresh notification.
+AI writes; the editor never gets a refresh notification.

 2. Dirty buffer + AI write to disk